Guidelines for leave eligibility

 • A tenured faculty member is eligible for a sabbatic leave of absence for one semester at 75% salary after six semesters in residence.
-The faculty member may choose instead to continue teaching for an additional six semesters, after which time the sabbatical leave may involve absence for an entire academic year (or for two semesters) at 75% of the academic year salary, or it may involve absence for only one semester, with full salary for the semester.
+The faculty member may choose instead to continue teaching for an additional six semesters, after which time the sabbatical leave may be taken for two semesters at 75% of the academic year salary or for one semester with full salary.

 • It is presumed that a faculty member on sabbatical leave is not receiving compensation for services in another institution or organization.
 Exceptions to this general rule must be approved in advance by the Dean.